L30non/BrewBuyAdmin/springboot-backend-admin/ANDROID_QWEN.md

-# Brew Buy Platform - Backend API Documentation
+# Brew Buy Platform - Android App API Documentation

 This document provides comprehensive information about the backend REST API for the Brew Buy Platform Android application.
-The backend is built with Spring Boot and provides endpoints for user authentication, product management, and order management.
+The backend is built with Spring Boot and provides endpoints for user authentication, product management (including image retrieval), and order management.

 ## Base URL